 "I'll ask them in the morning,"

-He kissed me passionately for the first time as my breasts pushed up against him which he interpreted as consent to marriage.
-Breaking free I ran in the house.
-On my bed I tossed in confusion, still a girl, life changing too fast but wanting out of my house.
+He kissed me passionately, for the first time longer than three seconds.
+My breasts pushed up against him.
+He interpreted it as my consent to marriage.
+Breaking free, I ran into the house.
+On my bed, I tossed in confusion, still, a girl, life-changing too fast but wanting out of my house.
 Then I realized, it didn't matter.

 My parents will say no.

-The next morning, Saturday, he came.
-Dad was atypically home for the weekend.
-I stayed by the stove looking down, absentmindedly cooking breakfast and pretended not to know the purpose of his visit.
+The next morning, Saturday, he came, Dad atypically home for the weekend.
+I stayed by the stove, looked down, absentmindedly cooked breakfast and pretended not to know the purpose of his visit.

 He knew enough to ask Dad first and motioned him to the backyard as the house was too small for a private conversation.
 Dad, glad for an excuse to smoke, got his cigarettes and followed with his cup of tea.

 I assumed Dad would say I was too young, still in school and he was not letting his only daughter marry a white devil.
 After Dad's cigarette and tea they returned with Dad nodding to me and smiling, his blessing.
 Next, he took Mom.
 It took longer and she returned crying but also nodding acquiescence.

 He told them we wouldn’t marry until I graduated, he had a good job and he would "honor and protect" me.
 I suspected Dad's agreement was due to one less in the crowded house and the potential of a son-in-law to borrow from and Mom's tears of my not going to college were offset by my marring someone responsible, unlike Dad.

 My brothers were excited at the potential of having their own bedrooms.
 No one asked if I agreed as they congratulated me while I served breakfast, stunned at the spontaneous change of my status.